AmrutaB26/Chord-Protocol-for-Overlay-Network/README.md

 </br>**Output:** Average number of hops per request </br>
 **mix run main.exs numNodes numRequests** </br>
 3. **Input:**
-mix run main.exs 400 torus push-sum</br>
+mix run main.exs 100 5</br>
 **Output**
-</br>Convergence reached at 10063ms
-</br>Nodes converged: 340
-</br>Total nodes: 400
-</br>Convergence ratio S/W 200.26505554316893 </br></br>
+</br>Created 100 nodes network
+</br>Performing join and stabilizing network
+</br>Keys generated
+</br>Performing lookup
+</br>Average number of hops = 7.380952380952381</br></br>
 **Input:**
-mix run main.exs 400 torus gossip</br>
+mix run main.exs 1000 2</br>
 **Output**
-</br>Convergence reached at 418ms
-4. Number of nodes vs convergence time graph is plotted in project report along with interesting observation and implementation details </br>
+</br>Created 1000 nodes network
+</br>Performing join and stabilizing network
+</br>Keys generated
+</br>Performing lookup
+</br>Average number of hops = 10.0255</br>
 5. Working:</br>
-	1. Initially a network was created using 2 nodes.</br>
+	1. Initially a network was created using totaL number of nodes. </br>
-	2. Additional nodes upto the total number of nodes were added using join and stabilize functions as stated in the paper.</br>
-	3. Finger tables for the node contained the 160-bit SHA-1 hash nodeIPs and are of the size 160 each.</br>
+	2. Finger tables for the node contained the 160-bit SHA-1 hash nodeIPs and are of the size 160 each.</br>
-	4. Lookup was then performed for keys in the network with each node generating numRequests number of requests per second.
-The process exits when the desired number of requests have been performed by each node</br>
+	3. Lookup was then performed for keys in the network with each node generating numRequests number of requests per second.
+The process exits when the desired number of requests have been performed by each node </br>
+	4. Stalilization and node join was performed on the network.
 6. The largest network managed for number of nodes and number of requests are as follows:</br>
   push-sum -> 1000 for all topologies</br>
-  gossip -> 9000 for all topologies